 Sometimes mediation may be mandatory when a court wants to unclog its calendar.
 A court may send people to mediation in hopes they will come up with a solution on their own rather than continuing to litigate.
 This may occur during a case or on the eve of trial.
 In these types of mediation, the mediator may be someone familiar with case outcomes of the sort, and give each party a reality check of what will likely happen if the case goes to trial.
 For the plaintiff, if the plaintiff does not have the evidence together, no matter how hurt, the plaintiff may get nothing.
 For the defendant, if a case goes to trial, the defendant may lose more than the defendant’s ability to pay.

-When struck with a car accident, contact a lawyer who assist clients in alternative dispute resolution mechanisms.
+When dealing with a car accident in Kentucky, contact a Louisville personal injury lawyer who assist clients in alternative dispute resolution mechanisms.